Solange Knowles: Saint Heron

 In 2013, Knowles launched the digital platform Saint Heron as a music and cultural hub to amplify Black artistry.
-In May 2021, Saint Heron expanded into a multidisciplinary institution, which includes a studio, creative agency, library, and art gallery.
-Saint Heron's official website debuted a dossier, with plans of highlighting both “literary and visual retrospectives of radical family and artist lineages.”
-Each dossier installation will be live on the site for seven to ten days, the first recounting the story of Saint Heron, in Knowles's own words.
+In May 2021, Saint Heron expanded into an institution that includes a studio, creative agency, library, and art gallery.

+University of Southern California

+In October 2025, Knowles began a three-year position at the University of Southern California as a scholar in residence for the Thornton School of Music.
+In the position, she will work on developing a program in music curation and teach the course "Records of Discovery: Methodologies for Music and Cultural Curatorial Practices".

 Personal life

 Relationships

-Knowles married Daniel Smith in The Bahamas in February 2004, when she was 17 and he was 19.
+Knowles married Daniel Smith in the Bahamas in February 2004, when she was 17 and he was 19.
 On October 18, 2004, Knowles gave birth to a son.
 After their son's birth, the family moved to Moscow, Idaho, where Knowles's husband continued studying in college.
 The two divorced in 2007, after which Knowles split her time between her residences in Los Angeles and Houston, Texas.
 She and her son relocated to Brooklyn in 2011, and to New Orleans, Louisiana in 2013.

 Knowles married music video director Alan Ferguson at the Marigny Opera House in New Orleans on November 16, 2014.
 The couple separated in 2019.

-That same year, Knowles began dating experimental jazz artist Gio Escobar from the band Standing on the Corner, with whom she had previously collaborated on her studio album When I Get Home.
+That year, Knowles began dating experimental jazz artist Gio Escobar from the band Standing on the Corner, with whom she had previously collaborated on her studio album When I Get Home.
 Knowles publicly acknowledged the relationship on Instagram in November 2020.

 Elevator attack video

-On May 12, 2014, TMZ released security video footage of Knowles appearing to physically attack her brother-in-law, Jay-Z, and being restrained by a security guard in an elevator at The Standard, High Line in Manhattan.
-The video went viral, receiving a significant amount of media attention from news organizations and gossip columnists, with many wondering what led to the violent confrontation.
-The infamous moment was mentioned in monologues on late night talk shows such as The Daily Show with Jon Stewart, Jimmy Kimmel Live! and The Tonight Show starring Jimmy Fallon.
-The matter was also spoofed on television shows including Saturday Night Live and Family Guy.
-Knowles, Jay-Z, and Beyoncé called the occurrence an "unfortunate incident" and stated that the family "has worked through it."
-Knowles later clarified that she and her family were "all good."
+On May 12, 2014, TMZ released security video footage of Knowles appearing to physically attack her brother-in-law Jay-Z and being restrained by a security guard in an elevator at The Standard, High Line in Manhattan.
+The video went viral, receiving media attention from news organizations and gossip columnists, with many wondering what led to the confrontation.
+The moment was mentioned in monologues on Late-night talk shows such as The Daily Show with Jon Stewart, Jimmy Kimmel Live! and The Tonight Show Starring Jimmy Fallon.
+The matter was spoofed on television shows including Saturday Night Live and Family Guy.
+Knowles, Jay-Z, and Beyoncé called the occurrence an "unfortunate incident" and stated that the family "has worked through it".
+Knowles later clarified that she and her family were "all good".